ramon-pessoa/python_programming/README_CODE_26-50.md

 	c.
 Solution (Python) [make_palindrome_cubic_time.py].
 A solution that builds a 2D table.
 This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

+36. Problem #36 [Medium]: Given the root to a binary search tree, find the second largest node in the tree.

+	a.
+Solution (Python) [second_largest.py].
+Solution using a reverse in-order traversal. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/second_largest.py)

 37. Problem #37 [Easy]: The power set of a set is the set of all its subsets.
 Write a function that, given a set, generates its power set.

 	* For example, given the set {1, 2, 3}, it should return {{}, {1}, {2}, {3}, {1, 2}, {1, 3}, {2, 3}, {1, 2, 3}}.